 You won’t get all of your macronutrients by egg fasting, so make sure you go back to a balanced keto meal plan.

-I’ll cover a keto egg fast and sample meal plans in another post.
+I’ve covered keto egg fasting, rules and recipes in another post.

 How to Eat More Eggs on the Keto Diet